Energy & Hydration

 6

 When a calorie deficit continues for several weeks, the body responds by becoming more efficient.
-This process — called adaptive thermogenesis — involves reducing non-exercise activity (fidgeting, spontaneous movement), lowering thyroid hormone output, and decreasing the energy cost of exercise.
-The subjective experience is persistent fatigue, reduced motivation to move, and feeling cold.
+This process — called adaptive thermogenesis — involves reducing non-exercise activity, lowering thyroid hormone output, and decreasing the energy cost of exercise.
+The subjective experience is persistent fatigue, reduced motivation to move, and feeling cold regardless of calorie or electrolyte intake.

-Unlike the other causes on this list, metabolic adaptation cannot be reversed by a single nutritional intervention.
-The most effective approaches are diet breaks (returning to maintenance calories for 1–2 weeks), increasing protein intake to protect muscle mass, and resistance training to maintain lean tissue.
+Unlike the other causes on this list, metabolic adaptation cannot be reversed by a nutritional intervention alone.
+It requires returning to maintenance calories for 1–2 weeks — called a diet break.
 This is also the primary reason GLP-1 weight loss stalls after the initial rapid loss phase.
-Full detail on reversal strategies is covered in the how to reverse metabolic adaptation guide.
+Full reversal strategies are in the metabolic adaptation reversal guide.

-Fix: Take a 1–2 week diet break at maintenance calories.
-Continue resistance training.
-Reassess deficit size on return.
+Take a 1–2 week diet break at maintenance calories.
+Continue resistance training throughout.
+Reassess deficit size on return — reduce to 300–500 calories maximum.
+Metabolic adaptation reverses partially within the first week at maintenance and more fully over 2 weeks.

 How to diagnose your fatigue

-Rather than trying to fix everything at once, use this order of operations to identify and address the most likely cause first.
+Rather than trying to fix everything at once, use this order of operations.
+It is designed to address the fastest-resolving and most common causes first, so you get relief quickly while systematically ruling out each one.

 1

-Start with electrolytes.
-Drink 500ml of water with a pinch of sea salt.
+Drink 500ml of water with half a teaspoon of sea salt.
 Wait 30 minutes.
 If energy improves noticeably, electrolyte depletion was a primary cause.
-Add daily electrolyte supplementation and continue to step 2.
+Add daily electrolyte supplementation and move to step 2.
+If no improvement after 30 minutes, electrolytes are not the primary cause — move to step 2 regardless.

 2

-Check your protein.
 Log your last three days of eating and calculate average daily protein.
-If it is below 0.7g per pound of body weight, increase protein for 5 days and reassess energy levels.
+If it is below 0.7g per pound of body weight, increase protein for 5 days and reassess.
 Use the Protein Calculator to find your target.
+If protein is already adequate, move to step 3.

 3

-Check your deficit size.
-If electrolytes and protein are both adequate and fatigue persists, calculate your actual deficit versus your estimated TDEE using the Calorie Calculator.
-If it exceeds 500 calories, reduce it to 400 and allow one week to assess the improvement.
+If electrolytes and protein are both adequate and fatigue persists, calculate your actual deficit using the Calorie Calculator.
+If it exceeds 500 calories, reduce to 400 and allow one week.
+If fatigue persists despite all three fixes, consider iron and B12 testing and implement the pre-bed protein snack for sleep quality.

 🔬